WELCOME TO WOODCHURCH HIGH SCHOOL

 I am delighted that you are considering Woodchurch High School for your child.
 We are a very successful 11-16 co-education Church of England Academy with over 1,400 pupils on roll, supported by approximately 120 teaching and 130 support staff, resulting in small class sizes and greater personalisation of learning.

 Woodchurch High School is an extremely popular school, attributable to its 'Established Excellence' in every aspect; including leadership and management, pupil progress and attainment.
-This excellence has been nationally recognised, as evidenced through our numerous external awards (please see our website for more details).
+This excellence has been nationally recognised, as evidenced through our numerous external awards.
 In addition, there is an ordered, disciplined environment, and extremely positive relationships within the school, and with parents / carers and the local community.

 At Woodchurch High School, we always place pupils at the centre of all we do and this has been reflected in all our Ofsted Inspection reports.